 It is trendy to be against saying “Because I said so” to your children.
-You don’t want to come across as wielding arbitrary authority.
+The reason given is that you don’t want to come across as wielding arbitrary authority.

 You don’t want them to blindly accept authority.